1999 Australian republic referendum

 The Australian republic referendum held on 6 November 1999 was a two-question referendum to amend the Constitution of Australia.
-The first question asked whether Australia should become a republic with a President appointed by Parliament following a bi-partisan appointment model which had been approved by a half-elected, half-appointed Constitutional Convention held in Canberra in February 1998.
+The first question asked whether Australia should become a republic, under a bi-partisan appointment model where the president would be appointed by the federal parliament with a two-thirds majority.
+This was the model that was endorsed by the Constitutional Convention, held in Canberra in February 1998.
 The second question, generally deemed to be far less important politically, asked whether Australia should alter the Constitution to insert a preamble.

-For some years opinion polls had suggested that a majority of the electorate favoured a republic.
-Nonetheless, the republic referendum was defeated, in large part due to division among republicans on the method proposed for selection of the president.
+Since the early 1990s opinion polls had suggested that a majority of the electorate favoured a republic in principle.
+Nonetheless, the republic referendum was defeated.

 Background

-Australia is a constitutional monarchy under the Constitution of Australia adopted in 1901, with the duties of the monarch performed by a Governor-General selected by the Australian Government (although formally appointed by the monarch).
-Australian republicanism has persisted since colonial times, though through much of the 20th century the monarchy remained popular.
+Australia is a constitutional monarchy under the Constitution of Australia adopted in 1901, with the duties of the monarch performed by a governor-general selected by the prime minister (although formally appointed by the monarch).
+Australian republicanism has existed since colonial times, though through much of the 20th century the monarchy remained popular.
 In the early 1990s, republicanism became an important political issue.
-Australian Labor Party Prime Minister Paul Keating indicated a desire to instigate a republic in time for the Centenary of the Federation of Australia in 2001.
-The opposition Liberal-National Coalition, led by Alexander Downer, though less supportive of the republic plan, promised to convene a Constitutional Convention to discuss the issue.
-Under John Howard, the Coalition won the 1996 Federal Election and set the Convention date for February 1998.
+Australian Labor Party (ALP) Prime Minister Paul Keating indicated a desire to instigate a republic in time for the centenary of the Federation of Australia in 2001.
+The opposition Liberal-National Coalition, led by Alexander Downer, though less supportive of the republic plan, promised to convene a constitutional convention to discuss the issue.
+Under John Howard, the Coalition won the 1996 federal election and set the Convention date for February 1998.

 The 1998 Australian Constitutional Convention debated the need for a change to the Constitution of Australia which would abolish the Australian monarchy.
 The convention considered three categories of model for the selection of the head of state in an Australian republic: direct election, parliamentary election by a special majority, and appointment by a special council following prime ministerial nomination.

-"In principle" agreement was reached by a majority of delegates for an Australian Republic (though a minority bloc of monarchists dissented).
-Following a series of votes, a proposal for a "Bipartisan Appointment of the President Model" for an Australian republic was endorsed by a majority of delegates who voted for or against the motion (monarchists and some radical-change republicans abstained from the vote).
-The Convention recommended to the Prime Minister and Parliament of Australia that the model, and other related changes to the Constitution, supported by the convention, be put to the people in a constitutional referendum in 1999.
+"In principle" agreement was reached by a majority of delegates for an Australian republic model (though a minority bloc of monarchists dissented).
+Additionally, delegates endorsed a republic under a bipartisan appointment model as preferable to the existing constitutional arrangements (monarchists and some direct-election republicans abstained from the vote).
+The Convention also almost unanimously recommended to the prime minister and parliament that the agreed upon model be "put to the people" in a referendum to be held in 1999.